Disease Outbreak Prevention

 - Run

-rai initto create/updateraiconfig.toml. - If you have multiple profiles, set
+rai initto create/updateraiconfig.yaml. - If you have multiple profiles, set

 RAI_PROFILEor switch profiles in your config.